Cllr Erin Hill - Cabinet Member for Family Support and Child Protection

 In Assessment and Intervention, families receive assessments and interventions by one Social Worker providing consistency that families value and letting social workers get to know children, young people and their families.

 My focus is on making sure we have the small teams and reasonable caseload that mean social workers get support and space for reflection to be able to do quality social work that keeps children safe and gives time to build relationships.
 As a management team we're clear we want to make sure social workers are supported in their job and to develop their skills and career in Kirklees.

 Being honest, there will always be challenges, that's social work; it's been a bumpy road recently but I can honestly say we've turned a corner and there's a real momentum behind positive changes; we've introduced daily team briefings where teams join together either face to face or dial in to make sure everyone is up to date and really importantly to me that they are supported, we're also rolling out restorative practice.
 A number of social workers are piloting mobile and agile working, I'm really pleased with the feedback that they able to work more flexibly, especially in direct work with children and young people.
-Take a look at what Charlotte, an Social Worker in Assessment and Intervention thinks here (link to Charlotte's video).

 My commitment is that we will build on progress that's already been made and we'll continue to support our new and existing motivated, passionate and child centred social workers.

 This is the place for me, so why not give us a call and see if it's the place for you!

 Andy Parkinson - Senior Practitioner

 Every morning I swing my legs out of bed, I know that today will be different from yesterday.
 No two days are the same as a social worker in Kirklees.
 Living and working in a diverse community means that I interact with many different people during my working day.